hamburtab/PepALD/README.md

 data/models/permeability/regression_rf.pkl
 ```

-This file is ignored because it is a binary model artifact.

-[TODO: add the download link or reconstruction instructions for the
+If `data/models/permeability/regression_rf.pkl` is present in your checkout or
+release package, no extra setup is required for permeability scoring.
+If it is
+missing, place the permeability predictor at this path before running the
-permeability predictor.]
+permeability evaluation scripts.

 ## Training

 All model and training hyperparameters are controlled by JSON files in
 `configs/training/`.
-Several configs contain absolute checkpoint paths from the
-training machine used in the study.
+The configs use repository-relative checkpoint placeholders
+under `./checkpoints/`.
 Before running them on a new system, update
 `training.checkpoint_dir`, `training.pretrained_checkpoint`, and
 `generation.checkpoint_path` as appropriate.